-5.104 Communities need a range of education, health, social, community and cultural facilities and services to support their health and mental well-being.
+5.105 Communities need a range of education, health, social, community and cultural facilities and services to support their health and mental well-being.
 These are provided by a variety of service providers.
 It is important that these are accessible to all and respond to the needs of different ages and groups, particularly those with disabilities, those with limited mobility and more deprived members of the community.
 Locating these services close to the communities they serve, helps reduce the need to travel as well as creating strong inclusive neighbourhoods.

-- 5.105 The Policy needs to plan positively for the provision and use of shared space, community facilities (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments. - 5.106 The NPPF encourages Local Planning Policies to guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day-to-day needs.
+- 5.106 The Policy needs to plan positively for the provision and use of shared space, community facilities (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments. - 5.107 The NPPF encourages Local Planning Policies to guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day-to-day needs.
 Policies should also help to ensure that facilities and services are able to develop and modernise in a way that is sustainable.
 The NPPF also requires Local Planning Authorities to take a positive and collaborative approach to enable development to be brought forward under a Community Right to Build Order, including working with communities to identify and resolve key issues before applications are submitted.

-5.107 There is limited space within Worthing for new development and, as such, there is great pressure on all available land.
+5.108 There is limited space within Worthing for new development and, as such, there is great pressure on all available land.
 It is therefore vital that, in general, existing community facilities are protected and that proposals for appropriate new or improved / expanded existing facilities are supported.

-- 5.108 The Local Plan is supported by an Infrastructure Delivery Plan (IDP) which provides an overview of existing education, health, social, community and cultural facilities and their current quality and capacity.
+- 5.109 The Local Plan is supported by an Infrastructure Delivery Plan (IDP) which provides an overview of existing education, health, social, community and cultural facilities and their current quality and capacity.
 It highlights the additional infrastructure required, as identified by infrastructure providers, to support forecast growth and how this will be delivered throughout the life of the Plan.
 Facilities may be provided in isolation or as part of more extensive developments.
-In addition, and as explained further within Policy DM9, planning obligations and the Community Infrastructure Levy can be used to help fund and support the delivery of essential community facilities. - 5.109 The Local Plan also plays a role in facilitating the delivery of essential social infrastructure required by service providers on suitable sites.
-Where appropriate, new facilities should be designed in a way to help facilitate shared use. - 5.110 The Community Right to Bid aims to keep valued land and buildings (that are on the Assets of Community Value register) in community use by giving local people the chance to bid to buy them, if and when they come onto the market.
+In addition, and as explained further within Policy DM9, planning obligations and the Community Infrastructure Levy can be used to help fund and support the delivery of essential community facilities.
+Information on these mechanisms and an explanation of the relationship between them is set out within the Developer Contributions SPD. - 5.110 The Local Plan also plays a role in facilitating the delivery of essential social infrastructure required by service providers on suitable sites.
+Where appropriate, new facilities should be designed in a way to help facilitate shared use. - 5.111 The Community Right to Bid aims to keep valued land and buildings (that are on the Assets of Community Value register) in community use by giving local people the chance to bid to buy them, if and when they come onto the market.
 If an owner wants to sell property or land that is on the list, they must inform the Council.
 If the nominating body is keen to develop a bid, they can then call for the Council to trigger a moratorium period, during which time the owner cannot proceed to sell the asset.